 Two sets of databases are available:

 Then specify the cloudlet limits using the sliders.
-If I need it, switch on the Public IPv4 (please note: this is a paid add-on).
+If you need it, switch on the Public IPv4 (please note: this is a paid add-on).

 Click on the NoSQL icon to activate a NoSQL Database.
 Choose the desired database from the drop-down menu.

 Then specify the cloudlet limits using the sliders.
-If I need a public IP, switch on the Public IPv4 option (please note: this is a paid add-on).
+If you need a public IP, switch on the Public IPv4 option (please note: this is a paid add-on).

 Additional Options